schuhva/Music-Generation/doc/releases/2.05/Base_01.rst

         imelody = np.cumsum(intervals)
         return imelody

-**liniar\_range:** Generates the aceptance values.
+**linear\_range:** Generates the acceptance values.
 They define the range in which the instrument can play.

 .. code:: python3